dumitrurares14/Per-Voxel-Lighting-for-Dummies/_site/index.md

 # Improvements?

-The list of improvements could go on forever but for the sake of this article I will keep it short and  quickly describe how to implement only some of the easy ones out there.
+The list of improvements could go on forever but for the sake of this article, I will keep it short and quickly describe how to implement only some of the easy ones out there.

 ## Soft Shadows at a per voxel level?
 <img src = "assets/images/hard_soft_zoom.png">
 If we calculate our shadows with a single fixed cell position for our light source we only get hard shadows.
-To quickly solve this issue we could pick each time a random adjasent voxel around the light source itself(imagine a 3x3x3 area where we pick a cell).
+To quickly solve this issue we could pick each time a random adjacent voxel around the light source itself(imagine a 3x3x3 area where we pick a cell).
 This way we get the effect of penumbra since our light is no longer a single point.
-However, we now notice our voxels flickering and thats because of the random position picked each frame, thus random results each frame; we call this noise.
+However, we now notice our voxels flickering, and that's because of the random position picked each frame, thus random results each frame; we call this noise.

 ```cpp
 float3 lightCell = floor(lights[i].pos.xyz);